RhodesPeter/waterfall-function-workshop/README.md

 1) An initial argument, this is passed into the first async function in the waterfall.

 2) The second argument is an array of functions, each function takes two arguments.
-The first argument it uses to find a result (it's first argument) and the second is a callback function.
+The first argument it uses to find a result and the second is a callback function.

 3) A final callback is given as the third argument.
 This is called after the waterfall has invoked the last function in the array.